 German border, then it’s on to Bad Schandau.
 Today’s ride goes

-through the incredible landscape of the Bohemian / Saxon Switzerland
+through the incredible landscape of the Bohemian-Saxon Switzerland

-area, following the forested river valley through the incredible
+National Park, following the forested river valley through the incredible

 sandstone formations.
 Over millions of years the river Elbe